mikkohei13/havistin2/readme.md

 - Ruutulomake
    - link to map
-- Chart with record per day (B, C, D) from each obs system & total.
 - Geographic center of observations, day by day, on a xy-chart with Finnish border

 - One grid observation count or breeding index graph